footworkjs/footwork-website/get-started.md

 For further reading on how Footwork applications are structured and work in general, see the [architecture documentation](http://docs.footworkjs.com/release/latest/architecture/).

-### Starting The Application

-There are two ways of kickstarting your application:

-* `fw.start`

-    Using this method you can simply tell Footwork to start processing the DOM.
-Instantiation of your application then depends on the declarative elements that you define in the view.

-    ```javascript
-    fw.start();
-    ```

-    You can optionally pass it a root-node you want it to begin processing on (by default it assumes `document.body`):

-    ```javascript
-    fw.start(document.getElementById('my-app'));
-    ```

-    Once `fw.start` has been called all descendant declarations to the root node will be processed.
-This means any nested viewModels/components/etc will be instantiated and bound per their registrations/configurations/etc.

-* `fw.applyBindings`

-    This method allows you to instantiate and bind a specific view model when binding to the view.

-    ```javascript
-    fw.applyBindings(new MyViewModel());
-    ```

-    You can optionally pass it a root-node you want it to begin processing on (by default it assumes `document.body`):

-    ```javascript
-    fw.applyBindings(new MyViewModel(), document.getElementById('my-app'));
-    ```

-    Once `fw.applyBindings` has been called all descendant declarations to the root node will be processed as well.
-This means any nested viewModels/components/etc will be instantiated and bound per their registrations/configurations/etc.

 ## Browser Support and Polyfills

 Footwork is an ES5-based library and utilizes a few of the newer ES6/HTML5 features such as: